workflow-diagram-02

 Description

-The plugin is named after red ovenbirds (Furnarius rufus), who build shell nests by gradually depositing mud, similar to the process of concrete 3D printing.
-We share ovenbirds’ vision of printing our own houses.
+The plug-in is named after the red ovenbird (Furnarius rufus, also known as the rufous hornero), a South American bird that builds its shell nests by gradually depositing mud, a process similar to 3D concrete printing.
+We share the ovenbird’s vision of printing our own houses.